mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-02-premature-optimization.md

 tags: [cleancode,designpatterns,softwaredesign,optimization]
 ---

 In software development, performance matters, but chasing it too early can lead you into dangerous territory.
-This is the pitfall of premature optimization—a term that has become a cautionary mantra among developers.
-Coined famously by Donald Knuth, the phrase “premature optimization is the root of all evil” is not just a quip—it's a hard-earned lesson from decades of building complex systems.
+This is the pitfall of premature optimization, a term that has become a cautionary mantra among developers.
+As said by Donald Knuth, the phrase “premature optimization is the root of all evil” is not just a quip, it's a hard-earned lesson from decades of building complex systems.

 {: .space }
 ## What Is Premature Optimization?